pablopenna/rabidwanderer/docs/adr/02-dyn_trait.md

 ### Resolution
-~~Option A is prefered for now~~
+~~Option A is prefered for now.~~
-Go with Option C to keep a Vector for entity references
+Go with Option C to keep a Vector for entity references.
+Option A can still be an option (read Update2 under it).

 ## Consequences
 We cannot use Rust dynamic types (e.g. entity: dyn BoardEntity) as parameters while working with Godot as